Hire in Switzerland

 December 31Restoration of the RebuplicGE

-The approximate time for sharing the contract with an employee in Switzerland is 2 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in Switzerland is 2 business days, assuming no special requests or changes to our standard employment contract.
 Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.
-Using an EOR Switzerland can simplify and speed up this process.
+Using an EOR in Switzerland can simplify and speed up this process.

 NOTE: This number is subject to change and is only an estimation of the Contract Sharing Time.
 The estimated Contract Sharing Time begins from the moment that WorkMotion has received all required information from both the client and the employee.